How to Develop a Social Media Policy for Employees

-Now that we’ve cleared up the definition and the benefits, let’s take a look at how you can design a truly comprehensive and clear social media policy for employees — one that will help you to quickly collect on all the good things that come with it!
+Now let’s take a look at how you can design a truly comprehensive and clear social media policy for employees — one that will help you to quickly collect on all the good things that come with it!

-Encouraging all employees to participate in social media conversation is one thing - allowing those conversations to get away from you is something completely different.
+Encouraging all employees to participate in social media conversations is one thing; allowing those conversations to get away from you is entirely different.

-To avoid that — and protect yourself and your employees — you need to clearly define social media roles and responsibilities.
-In addition to clarifying who can speak on behalf of the company (that will usually be social media managers and their reports), make sure that you match the following responsibilities to specific job descriptions:
+To avoid that — and protect yourself and your employees — you need to define social media roles and responsibilities clearly.
+In addition to clarifying who can speak on behalf of the company, make sure that you match the following duties to specific job descriptions:

 - daily posting and engagement activities;